rittmananalytics/langchain-looker-sql-agent/README.md

     *   Click on "+ NEW NOTEBOOK" or "CREATE NEW".
     *   Give your notebook a descriptive name, e.g., looker-agent-dev-instance or langchain-looker-sql-notebook
     *   Select an environment.
 A good starting point is "Python 3 (with Intel® MKL)" or a similar standard Python 3 environment.
 Ensure it's Python 3.8 or newer.
+    *   Using the Launcher, start a new Terminal session

 2.  **Clone the Repository:**
     ```bash